 About the Weston Public School District

 There are five schools in the Weston Public Schools: Weston High School (grades 9-12); Weston Middle School (grades 6-8); Field School (grades 4-5); and Country School and Woodland Schools (both preK-grade 3).
 Since 1999, we have had an integrated pre-school with classrooms at Woodland and Country Schools to educate children with special needs from the age of three.
-Since 1967, Weston has participated in the METCO program.
+Weston has proudly participated in the METCO program since 1967.

 Country School and Woodland School serve pre-Kindergarten through Grade 3.
 Students are assigned to the schools randomly, although siblings are typically assigned to the same school.
 The two schools have distinct personalities but follow the same curriculum.
 The smaller community has been shown to create a positive learning environment.